justinmk/notes/delicious.md

 The Unscalable, Deadlock-prone, Thread Pool
 ================================================================================
 https://news.ycombinator.com/item?id=19251516
-tags: kernel linux macos os syscall programming virtual-memory process job-control systems-programming containers threading multithreading concurrency
+tags: kernel linux macos os syscall programming virtual-memory process job-control systems-programming containers threads multithreading concurrency
 - The mlock [1] system call allows you to lock chosen virtual memory into RAM.
 What about using that in combination with a memory pool which you manage yourself?
   [1] https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/mlock.2.html
 - mlockall on Linux can lock all future allocations, including those made by shared libraries.
 You don’t need to manage a memory pool yourself.